 The Effect of 'Surplus' Men on Xenophobia: Panel Data from the Neue Bundesländer

-In 2013 an overview of the current literature has been established.
-Also, a formal model explaining the key relationships was developed.
-Up to this point, various datasets have been considered and we obtained first methodological results based on the model.
-Currently a project proposal is in the making and will be done in spring 2014.
+The project proposal has been submitted to the DFG.
+So far, an overview of the current literature has been established and a first formal model explaining the key relationships was developed.
+Various datasets have been considered and we obtained first methodological results based on the model.
+We are currently collecting further register data to be matched with the survey data.